• Skip to primary navigation

 • Shortly before dough has finished chilling, preheat your oven to 350F and prepare cookie sheets by lining with parchment paper.

-• Remove dough from refrigerator and roll into heaping 1 ½ Tablespoon-sized balls.
+• Remove dough from refrigerator and roll into 2 Tablespoon-sized (42g) balls.
+Dough may be a bit sticky.

 • Allow cookies to cool completely on cookie sheet before frosting.